 Bookkeeping: Naughty or Nice?
 3 Things To Know Before Year-End

-As 2018 comes to a close, the holiday season is well underway.
+As this year comes to a close, the holiday season is well underway.
 Thoughts of friends and family and feelings of gratitude and joy fill the air.
 Most people are winding down for the few remaining weeks of the year.
-Kids are home from school, many people are traveling, and others are simply relishing the time for a little R&R.
+Kids are home from school, many people are traveling, and others are simply relishing the time for a bit of R&R.

-But, if you’re like many small business owners, you have an endless list of responsibilities that come with an equally endless number of decisions that you need to make before year-end.
-Whether it’s end-of-year cash flow, payroll and employee bonuses, or collecting all your outstanding receivables, time is of the essence.
+But, if you’re like many small business owners, you have an endless list of responsibilities that come with an equally infinite number of decisions you must make before year-end.
+Whether it’s end-of-year cash flow, payroll, employee bonuses or collecting all your outstanding receivables, time is of the essence.

-Before December is actually over, it is important that you understand your financial position.
+Before December is over, you must understand your financial position.

 Profit and Loss